 - At the beginning of the season, the player chooses which gender team she will represent

-- Once she has played an official match for one gender, she may not play on the team of the other gender until the following season, when a new team gender could be decided.
+- Once she has played an official match for one gender, she may not play on the team of the other gender until the following season, when a new decision can be made.

 Ethics cannot be legislated.
 If a coach or player decides to cheat, they cannot be stopped, no matter what rules are in place.
 Rules can at best limit the damage; they can never cure the problem.